NGMunia/Campus-Network-topology/README.md

 Within the network infrastructure, EIGRP is deployed to facilitate routing within mGRE tunnels, specifically configured under DMVPN architecture.

 To enhance the efficiency of the network, spokes within the mGRE tunnels are optimized as stub routers.
-This minimizes the likelihood of Stuck-in-Active scenarios by preventing situations where EIGRP queries are sent but no acknowledgment is received.
+This minimizes the likelihood of Stuck-in-Active scenarios.

 Use of MD5 authentication, ensuring the integrity and authenticity of EIGRP messages exchanged within the mGRE tunnels.

-Bandwidth optimization feature is employed to enhance the utilization of available network resources within the mGRE tunnels.
+Bandwidth optimization feature is employed to limit EIGRP bandwidth usage.

 ```bash
 Sample config: